Faith, Love, and Piper: Distinguishing Reformed Categories

 Again, the purpose of this article is not to engage directly with the specific arguments put forth in the book, but to provide food for thought on the topic that it brings up, using a few key distinctions and categories historically confessed by the Reformed churches and its systematic theologians.
 This is far from all that could be said, but perhaps it may be an introduction for some into a few core distinctives of Reformed theology.

 Let it be said that we are far from opposing deep, heartfelt love, satisfaction in and treasuring of God.
 These are important, necessary— even impossible to be vacant from the experience of genuine believers.
-At the same time, it is crucial to keep these affections in the category of fruit and evidence, rather than a part of the substance of faith itself, to avoid serious doctrinal error and unwanted soteriological implications.
+At the same time, it is crucial to keep these affections in the category of fruit and evidence, rather than a part of the substance of faith itself, to avoid unwanted soteriological implications.

 ©William Edison.
 All Rights Reserved.